Alfa Castaldi: Education

 Castaldi studied and received his education in the History of the Arts at the University of Florence.
-There he was able to study with the Italian art critic who was known as Roberto Longhi.
-It is recorded that Castaldi actually became of the Longhi's favorite students.
+There, he was able to study with the Italian art critic who was known as Roberto Longhi.
+It is recorded that Castaldi actually became one of Longhi's favourite students.

 Family

 Castaldi was married to Anna Piaggi.
 They met when he started to work with her on fashion stories.
 They were together until his death.
 He met her in the year of 1958.
 They married four years after they met.

 Death

 Castaldi died in 1995, in Milan, Italy.